 Committee member comment: I am thinking about the Launch courses, which have the exact same curriculum for every student and people are teaching several sections per term.
 I can see Chase running that same kind of cookie cutter course.
 If that happens, we will not have the chance to review or provide input on each of the sections.
 I would rather the people in this body who look at courses critically be involved in the development and management of the courses that are part of the civics requirement rather than having them be created by some other entity.

 Martin: We can only have a say if it is a part of the GE.
 I have told Randy Smith that if there is going to be an approval process, then ASC needs to be at the table.
-We also needs to think about how to message to students that they can take these courses through ASC and learn from disciplinary perspectives that align with their academic interests rather than taking a cookie-cutter course at the Chase Center.
+We also need to think about how to message to students that they can take these courses through ASC and learn from disciplinary perspectives that align with their academic interests rather than taking a cookie-cutter course at the Chase Center.

 Martin: We need to take a long-term view of how we are going to deal with this shift over time.
 Again, I am on the committee that David put together, so I will take any thoughts to that body.